patriciacostras/proiect-pssc/README.md

 # PSSC Project

 ## Description
-This project is developed for the course **PSSC (Programming and Concurrent Software Systems)** and aims to build a software application using principles of concurrent and distributed programming.
+This project is developed for the course **PSSC** and aims to build a software application using principles of concurrent and distributed programming.

 ## Technologies Used
 - **Programming Language:** C#